mlengineerels/ml_deployment_production/README.md

 #### Development & Integration:

 - **Pull Requests & Testing:**
 Developers create pull requests (PRs) for changes.
 Automated unit and integration tests run via GitHub Actions on every PR, ensuring code quality during stage env.
-In here I have also replicated entire production scenario in the stage to ensure the checkboxes of integration.
+Here I have also replicated the entire production scenario in the stage to ensure the checkboxes of integration.

 - **Branch Merging:** PRs are merged into the main branch once tests pass, triggering deployment workflows.